brondani/devtools/tools/projmgr/docs/README.md

 list devices [--filter "<filter words>"]
 ```

 - Print list of available components.
-The list can be filtered by a selected device in the `cproject.yml` file with the option `--input` and/or by words provided with the option `-filter`:
+The list can be filtered by a selected device in the `cproject.yml` file with the option `--input` and/or by words provided with the option `--filter`:
 ```
 list components [--input <example.cproject.yml> --filter "<filter words>"]
 ```